-BALBOA AREA TDM FRAMEWORK

-Purpose and Goals
+THE BALBOA AREA TDM FRAMEWORK Framework Purpose and Goals

 The Balboa Area is changing and will continue to evolve; the transportation challenges facing the community today will continue onto tomorrow until strategic and proactive measures are taken by the City, CCSF, and the community.
 An "outside the box" approach is paramount, and this TDM Framework document provides guidance on what TDM measures can be implemented to achieve area-wide goals in reducing traffic congestion, VMT, and related emissions.

 A number of improvements in the Balboa Area are steadily enhancing transit access, transit operations, and pedestrian access and safety around Balboa Park BART station.
 Yet, as the neighborhood grows, City College enrollment increases, and travel patterns change, there is a need to better manage the transportation demand for City College and surrounding neighborhoods to work with limited roadway, transit infrastructure, and financial resources.

 The Balboa Area TDM Framework was proposed as a response to this need and to public input provided to the Balboa Park Station Community Advisory Committee (CAC), the Balboa Reservoir CAC, and at public workshops in the neighborhood.
 The project is funded by District 7 Neighborhood Transportation Improvement Program (NTIP) funds from the SFCTA's Proposition K local transportation sales tax, at the request of Supervisor Yee's office to consider a more effective approach to TDM, given current and future changes in travel due to population and employment growth in the Balboa Area.
+These changes also include an increase in City College of San Francisco's (CCSF) student and employee population and a proposed mixedincome neighborhood development on the San Francisco Public Utility Commission's (SFPUC) Balboa Reservoir site, which is currently used by CCSF Ocean Campus as a student parking lot.

-The TDM Framework is built upon a comprehensive Existing Conditions Report (October 2016), and related findings from the City College of San Francisco's (CCSF) own student surveying and data collection.
-The Existing Conditions Report summarizes the transportation access and mobility issues, opportunities, and challenges for residents, businesses, public institutions, visitors, and daily commuters traveling in, out of, and through, the Balboa Area.
-The report draws on site observations, neighborhood travel behavior surveys, and existing planning data and reports from both the City of San Francisco and City College of San Francisco.
-Data from both efforts validate the results of many previous studies in the area, including key areas of heavy pedestrian, bicycle and vehicle volumes; dangerous intersections, key transit nodes, and variable parking demand.
-In particular, the studies helped illuminate the areas, hours and times of year of peak parking demand
+The TDM Framework is built upon a comprehensive Existing Conditions Report (October 2016).
+The Existing Conditions Report summarizes the transportation access and mobility issues, opportunities, and challenges for residents, businesses, public institutions, visitors, and daily commuters traveling in, out of, and through, the Balboa Area.3 The report draws on site observations, City College of San Francisco (CCSF) and neighborhood travel behavior surveys, and existing City and County planning data and reports.
+Additionally, meetings with CCSF staff and the public, including presentations of existing conditions and TDM concepts at CAC meetings for the Balboa Reservoir and Balboa Park Station, helped inform the project's understanding of the neighborhood's transportation issues and interests.